paynl/sdk-alliance/README.md

 ```

 ##### 3. Getting a single merchant
-You can of course also get the details of a single merchant. [example](https://github.com/paynl/sdk-alliance/blob/master/samples/getMerchant.php)
+You can of course also get the details of a single merchant.
+See also this [example](https://github.com/paynl/sdk-alliance/blob/master/samples/getMerchant.php).

 ```php
 $merchant = Paynl\Alliance\Merchant::get(array('merchantId' => 'M-1820-9300'));